nikouu/ZeroRedact/docfx/benchmarks/index.md

 # Benchmarks

 Performance benchmarks for ZeroRedact across different versions.
-Each benchmark shows the mean duration (in nanoseconds) and memory allocation (in bytes) for various operations.
+Each benchmark shows the mean duration and memory allocation for various operations.

 ## Redactor Benchmarks